r-spark/sparkhello/README.md

 sparklyr::spark_install(version = "1.6.2")
 ```

 To compile scala code into Spark using sparklyr, installing Scala 2.10 and 2.11 is required.
-Scala can be downloaded from \[<http://www.scala-lang.org/download/>\] and extracted into, for instance, `/usr/local/scala/scala-2.10.6`.
+Scala can be downloaded from [Scala Download](http://www.scala-lang.org/download/) and extracted into, for instance, `/usr/local/scala/scala-2.10.6`.

 ``` r
 sparklyr::compile_package_jars()